kokmingchoy/TISC21/Level_4/README.md

 ---

 When running **curl** with the **-v** switch it was determined that the target was running **Apache 2.4.25** and **PHP 7.2.2** <br>
-Perhaps there could be some exploits that can be executed against these versions of Apache and/or PHP.
+Perhaps there could be some exploits that can be executed against these versions of Apache and/or PHP?